 The driver must inspect the truck before leaving to ensure systems are functioning correctly.
 Damage or defects in the equipment or systems must be reported at once.
 Unfortunately, this doesn’t always happen.

-Unique Issues in Truck Crashes That Our Accident Attorneys in Goldsboro Can Help You With
+Truck Crash Issues Our Truck Accident Attorneys in Goldsboro Can Help You With

 Unlike most accidents that involve only personal vehicles, there are potentially several parties that could share liability for a truck accident.
 These include manufacturers of truck parts, the owner of the truck, the truck driver, the owner of the cargo and others.